 …use subheadings to break things up into skimmable sections.

 With that, here are a few other ways that you can make your content structure even better.

 - Online courses tend to have strong content structure.
 In fact, in many ways, the structure IS the course.
 So head over to Udemy, type in your topic and click on a top-rated course.
 Then scroll down to “Course content” to see how the course is structured.

-- Another great way to structure your content is based book previews on Amazon.
-Just search for the top books in your field, click the cover image of a book to look inside, and check out the table of contents.
+- Another great way to structure your content is based on book previews on Amazon.
+Just search for the top books in your field, click the cover image of a book to look inside and check out the table of contents.
 Then, see how they’ve structured the book’s content.

 - Cap things off with a call-to-action.
 No matter what type of content you’re writing, you want to end every piece of content with a CTA.

 Customer research can be useful for product development, marketing, competitor analysis… and website copywriting.

 In fact, I use customer research just to improve my copy.
 Specifically, I use it so I can speak to my customers in their own language in my content marketing.